 You have a business name, location, and registered agent.
 You’ve filed your Formation Files, or Articles of Organization, with your state, and now you might be wondering about and waiting for approval.
-How do you know if your LLC has been accepted and is there anything else you can do in the meantime while you wait for approval?
+How do you know if your LLC has been approved and is there anything else you can do in the meantime while you wait for approval?
 This article will go over these pertinent questions about your LLC application and what you can do while you wait.

 When you first start the process of filling out your Files of Formation to make your LLC official you need to check with the specific state you operate in.